 These divisors and percentages are based on your life expectancy at each age.
 At age 70, the divisor is telling you that you have 27.4 years on average left.
 This divisor decreases by less than one each year though, because, statistically speaking, each year you survive increases your odds of living longer.

 Because of this moribund basis for the RMD requirements, if your spouse is more than 10 years younger than you and is your only beneficiary, the IRS allows you to use a different divisor.
 This alternate divisor decreases the amount of your RMD and allows more money to stay in your account.

 Your RMD can be distributed as a lump sum at any time during the year or you can set up an automatic monthly withdrawal which will satisfy your RMD gradually throughout the year.
 Some investors like to take their RMD early in the year since any growth on that amount will be left in the IRA and taxed at ordinary income tax rates when it is withdrawn in subsequent years.
 Others like to the take their RMD late in the year specifically to allow more tax deferred growth throughout the year.

 We prefer to distribute RMDs gradually throughout the year.
-Since the amount of an RMD begins at 3.65% at age 70, most of the value of an RMD is gradually generated through interest and dividend payment throughout the year.
-Lump sum distributions require liquidating investment position, where you have to pay transaction feeds, transfer in cash, and then invest the money again after it has been distributed.
+Since the amount of an RMD begins at 3.65% at age 70, most of the value of an RMD is gradually generated through interest and dividend payments throughout the year.
+Lump sum distributions require liquidating investment positions, where you have to pay transaction fees, transfer in cash, and then invest the money again after it has been distributed.

 When your RMD is transferred out of your retirement account, you can have federal or state taxes automatically withheld.